course-files/BBT4206-Lab2a-of15-ExploratoryDataAnalysisForQuantitativeData-R/markdown/Lab-Submission-Markdown.md

 # Loading the Student Performance Dataset

 The 20230412-20230719-BI1-BBIT4-1-StudentPerformanceDataset is then loaded.
-The dataset and its metadata is available here:
+The dataset and its metadata are available here:
 <https://drive.google.com/drive/folders/1-BGEhfOwquXF6KKXwcvrx7WuZXuqmW9q?usp=sharing>

 ``` r